 6.3.aa79.4.3 When Generated

-The primitive is generated by the SME at an AP in response to the sending of a QLoad Report to another AP indicated by PeerMACAddress(#2197).
+The primitive is generated by the SME at an AP in response to the reception of a QLoad Request from the AP indicated by PeerMACAddress(#2197).

 6.3.aa79.4.4 Effect of Receipt

-On receipt of this primitive, the MLME constructs a QLoad Report Action management frame.
+On receipt of this primitive, the MLME constructs a QLoad Report Action management frame if the Protected parameter is false, or a Protected QLoad Report Protected Dual of Public Action frame if the Protected parameter is true.
 The AP then attempts to transmit this frame to the other AP indicated by PeerMACAddress(#2197).

-6.3.aa79.5 MLME-QLOADREPORT.confirm

-6.3.aa79.5.1 Function

-This primitive reports the result of a request to send a QLoad Report.

-6.3.aa79.5.2 Semantics of the service primitive

-The primitive parameters are as follows:

-MLME-QLOADREPORT.confirm(

-ResultCode(#2198)

-)